-The nose and lungs are under constant attack from inhaled debris and microbes (viruses, bacteria and fungus).
+As we breathe, the nose is constantly exposed to inhaled debris and microbes (viruses, bacteria, and fungus).
 The respiratory system has developed several lines of defense to combat this continuous assault.
 Larger particles are trapped by the nasal vibrissae (hairs at the front of the nose).
 Smaller particles are trapped in the mucus, considered to be one of the initial defenses of the airway.
 Mucus is designed to trap inhaled particles (including microbes) that are subsequently cleared from the airways.
 Nasal secretions also contain enzymes, anti-microbial mediators, and immune cells, which kill unwanted bacteria and viruses.
 The vast majority of mucus is propelled into the throat where it is swallowed and destroyed by the products of the stomach.
 Mucus containing pathogens and debris can also be coughed up or sneezed out.

-The mechanism by which mucus is propelled to the throat involves the rhythmic beating of very small cellular projections, known as cilia, which line the airways.
+The mechanism by which mucus is propelled to the throat involves the rhythmic beating of very small cellular projections, known as cilia (which look like hair), which line the airways (Figure 1).

 Cilia continuously beat to drive the debris-laden mucus from the airways.
-Furthermore, ciliated cells have multiple sensors that allow the cell to respond to locally produced mediators and/or certain cues, such as changes in mucus viscosity and mucus loads to make their cilia increase the speed at which they beat.
-By accelerating the speed at which they beat, the cilia can generate more propulsive force and thus continue to clear the heavier mucus, or clear normal mucus at a faster rate.
+Ciliated cells have multiple sensors that allow the cell to respond to locally produced mediators and/or certain cues, such as changes in mucus thickness and mucus loads to make their cilia increase the speed at which they beat.
+By increasing the speed at which they beat, the cilia can generate more force and thus continue to clear the heavier mucus, or clear normal mucus at a faster rate.
 Conversely, when mucociliary clearance is inhibited or slowed there may be an increased incidence of rhinosinusitis, as seen in patients with cystic fibrosis (see cystic fibrosis

 While the ciliated cells respond to environmental cues, environmental insults can also affect cilia function in a detrimental manner.
-Many microbes that attack the airways produce toxins that rapidly alter cilia movement, ultimately paralyzing the cilia, stopping the movement of mucus, thus optimizing the conditions for infection.
-Infection generates a local inflammatory response and now it is becoming clear that even the inflammatory molecules our bodies produce to fight infection also have detrimental effects on cilia function thereby compounding the insult and further hindering mucus clearance.
-The combination of microbes and inflammation over a relatively short period can lead to loss of cilia.
+Many microbes that attack the airways produce toxins that rapidly alter cilia movement.
+Paralyzing the cilia stops the movement of mucus and optimizes the conditions for infection.
+Infection perpetuates a local inflammatory response and it is becoming clear that even the inflammatory molecules our bodies produce to fight infection also have detrimental effects on cilia function thereby worsening the insult and further hindering mucus clearance.
+The combination of microbes and inflammation over a relatively short period can lead to loss of cilia (Figure 2).

-This combination of microbial and inflammatory products is often found in upper airway of patients with chronic rhinosinusitis.
-The good news is that if the microbes can be removed and the inflammation controlled, the cilia can regenerate and resume proper movement of mucus.
+This combination of microbial and inflammatory products is often found in the upper airway of patients with chronic rhinosinusitis.
+The good news is that if the microbes can be removed and the inflammation controlled, the cilia can regrow and resume proper movement of mucus.

 ©American Rhinologic Society